raaz-crypto/libverse/README.md

 LibVerse is a _low level cryptographic library_ built using the [verse eDSL][verse].
-This is *not* a standalone cryptographic library as it exposes only a C-API of the "tight loops" involved in various cryptographic primitives.
+This is *not* a standalone cryptographic library as it exposes only a C-API for the "tight loops" involved in various cryptographic primitives.
 It is meant to be included in higher level libraries which makes use of these tight loops to implement a more higher level interface.
 In particular, it is hoped that the [`raaz`